Ordination Preparation Program

 Program Designer, Lead Author, & Primary Educator

 Rev. Dr. Rogers holds degrees in History from University of Maryland, Culture & Creation Spirituality from the Institute in Culture and Creation Spiritual at Holy Names University, and Social and Cultural Anthropology from California Institute of Integral Studies.
 She also holds a certificate in Transformational Life Coaching from Southwest Institute of Healing Arts and is a trained hypnotherapist.

-Rev. Dr. Rogers is a co-founder and member of the Board of Directors of Earth Spirit Community, an independent, interfaith spiritual community committed to fostering each person’s healing and growth of mind, body, and spirit.
-She also serves as ESC’s Director of Education.
+Rev. Dr. Rogers was a co-founder and member of the Board of Directors of Earth Spirit Community, an independent, interfaith spiritual community committed to fostering each person’s healing and growth of mind, body, and spirit.
+She also served as ESC’s Director of Education.
 In that capacity, she co-created, authored, and is a Primary Educator of the Interfaith Ordination Preparation Program.

 Her, “Practical Mysticism,” certificate program has been offered since 2010 and is also the Comparative Spirituality portion of the Interfaith Ordination Program.